RPA

 In response to the national police officer shortfall, they automated the pre-employment online evaluation process through HR.

 This led to a rise in applications the following year, in 2012, from 446 to 1,305 in the first year.
-Photos could be uploaded, and forms were accurately filled out—no fields could be left empty, unlike with paper versions.
+Photos could be uploaded, and forms were accurately filled out—no fields could be left empty, unlike paper versions.
 The increasing number of applications ultimately led to the Sheriff’s Office finding better quality individuals.

 2. Onboarding of Employees

-Among the many tasks involved in employee onboarding include gathering verification documents, completing paperwork, granting recruits tool access, submitting device requests, and much more.
+The many tasks involved in employee onboarding include gathering verification documents, completing paperwork, granting recruits tool access, submitting device requests, and much more.

 During the onboarding process, HR automation might offer a simple checklist.
 This includes the capacity to establish automated workflows for approval and notification, gather e-signed forms and produce official PDF documents instantly, rapidly distribute devices to staff members without having to wait for IT support, and much more.